Applying the Adwords API

 Caught Wrong Footed by Google

 A couple months into our development exercise, Google launched the desktop editor.
 That put a bit of a wrinkle in our development plans.
-While the desktop editor didn’t really displace what we’d been working on, what we had been working on didn’t exactly complement the desktop editor.
+While the desktop editor didn’t displace what we’d been working on, what we had been working on didn’t exactly complement the desktop editor.

 Google Crystal Ball

-Since then, we have developed some tools to help us with ad split testing and competitor analysis, but none involving the Adwords API.
+Since then, Denver PPC has developed some tools to help us with ad split testing and competitor analysis, but none involving the Adwords API.
 In some ways I feel vindicated to having been caught wrong-footed by Google; we identified an obvious need, and allocated programmers to fill it.
 No surprise that Google noticed the same gaps, and beat us to the punch.
 Now, for us, we’ve had our fill of the Adwords API.
 To all those using it to develop new PPC tools, may your pockets be deep, your developers keen, and your intelligence about Google’s future development plans far more informed than were ours.